About This Park

 George Washington, three signers of the Declaration of Independence, four signers of the Constitution, seven members of the Continental Congress and five Revolutionary generals were among the prominent colonists who made initial purchases there.
 Hence, the springs’ reputation as a health resort became firmly established.

 Borrowing the name of a famous counterpart in England, the General Assembly of Virginia formed the town of Bath on this location in 1776 and created a board of trustees to govern the new town.
 James Rumsey, who later invented the first successful steamboat, was then contracted to construct five bathhouses and several other public buildings.
 This officially established the springs as a resort facility.

-The Old Roman Bathhouse offers a historical look and is more family oriented for those who want the Roman Bath mineral water experience with no massage.
-The Roman bath tub is similar to the Main Bathhouse with each private bath accommodating up to 6 adults.
-Soaks are a minimum of 30 minutes and can be reserved for individuals, couples, or families.
+It offers a historic step back in time and features private bath facilities that accommodate up to four adults.
+Soaks are typically 30 minutes and can be reserved for individuals, couples or families.
 Additional time may be requested based on availability.